When did the club first start.

 Devonport Services v Swansea.
 To quote part of the Morning News article of the 26th September 1912.

-"Devonport Services have taken on a task which will extend them to a lively tune, as they have accepted the defunct Plymouth club's fixture with Swansea, and in virtue of that journey to the South Wales town tomorrow.
+"Devonport Services have taken on a task which will extend them to a lively tune, as they have accepted the defunct Plymouth club's fixture with Swansea, and in virtue of that, journey to the South Wales town tomorrow.

-Happily the Services are much stronger this season than they have ever been, thanks to the inclusion in the fifteen of lower deck ratings who we had training with Albion.
+Happily, the Services are much stronger this season than they have ever been, thanks to the inclusion in the fifteen of lower deck ratings who we had training with Albion.

 The combination of officers and men has had a happy result so far, and promises to make the Devonport fifteen a very serious rival to the Portsmouth naval fifteen, of which so much is thought in the London district.

 With such a good sporting lot as the Naval officers have proved, it can hardly be presumption on their part in flying at such a high game.
-They may not win, but barring accidents they will give Swansea a rousing game."
+They may not win, but barring accidents, they will give Swansea a rousing game."

-Services reputation had preceded them to South Wales, otherwise how can we account for the headline in one paper, The South Wales Echo, "The Sporting Blues"
+Services reputation had preceded them to South Wales; otherwise, how can we account for the headline in one paper, The South Wales Echo, "The Sporting Blues"

 The final score line is unclear, at half time it stood at 8 ~ 4 with Services scoring through a drop goal, Services lost by something like 25 ~ 8.